| Oracle8i SQL Reference Release 3 (8.1.7) Part Number A85397-01 |

 Specify the name of the object, varray, or nested table type to be dropped.
 You can drop only types with no type or table dependencies.

-is an object type that has been associated with a statistics type, Oracle first attempts to disassociate type_name
+If type_name is an object type that has been associated with a statistics type, Oracle first attempts to disassociate type_name from the statistics type and then drop type_name.
+However, if statistics have been collected using the statistics type, Oracle will be unable to disassociate type_name from the statistics type, and this statement will fail.

-, you can drop only object, nested table, or varray types that are standalone schema objects with no dependencies.
+Unless you specify FORCE, you can drop only object, nested table, or varray types that are standalone schema objects with no dependencies.
 This is the default behavior.

 FORCE

-to drop the type even if it has dependent database objects.
-Oracle marks UNUSED
+Specify FORCE to drop the type even if it has dependent database objects.
+Oracle marks UNUSED all columns dependent on the type to be dropped, and those columns become inaccessible.

 Caution: Oracle does not recommend that you specify |

-DROP
+DROP TYPE Example

-The following statement removes object type person_t
+The following statement removes object type person_t:

 DROP TYPE person_t;